 We also support Hawkins House of Burgers on Imperial.
 Over by the Metro station, which is right here on 103rd over by the towers, there are a lot of people that set up right there as you get off the Metro.

-GR: As a small business guy myself when I see this I would think if I lived here, I'd want to open something on my own right next door.
+GR: As a small business guy myself, if I lived here, I'd want to open something on my own right next door.

 RC: You should open a comic book shop.

 GR: Have you inspired anyone else to open businesses?

 RC: We're trying man!
 That’s why I do these interviews.
 Anyone who’s got talent, we give this place as a place to express themselves.
 One of our youngsters did tie dye shirts.
 We would give him our Locol shirts and he would tie dye them.
 Anyone doing music, we try to give them a platform and support them.
 Little 100 is coming up right now from here.
 They just came out with an album.
 We’ve got another youngster from this neighborhood who’s really starting to hit it big, 03 Greedo.
 Anyone that does artwork, we put it up.
 The art on the wall right now, that guy's got a crazy story.
 He never did art before and he woke up one day and just started painting and that's the art that came out on the wall.

 We aspire to give anyone a platform.
 But you understand, the reality is that a lot of folks honestly don't have money still right now.
 We're still in a phase where folks that don’t have the capital build, to build the initial start up plan.
 We're still one step away from that, that entrepreneurial kind of bootstrap system.
 But Locol is slowly providing a place for that to exist.

 The next phase is for Locol to thrive and provide more jobs.
 Then, more businesses will come.
 They’ll hire more folks in the community, and all of a sudden you have not just thirty people that have steady income, but fifty people, and that continues to filter down.
 Then people can start showcasing their own stuff.